 Judge Amy Berman Jackson: SEC vs. Binance

-There are various groups, such as the Financial Crimes Enforcement Network (FinCEN), the Office of the Comptroller of the Currency (OOC), and the Commodity Futures Trading Commission (CFTC), that must apply their own federal regulations to stablecoins.
+Various groups, such as the Financial Crimes Enforcement Network (FinCEN), the Office of the Comptroller of the Currency (OOC), and the Commodity Futures Trading Commission (CFTC), must apply their own federal regulations to stablecoins.

-States can also have their own regulations on top of the federal ones, making this scenario even more complicated.
+States can also have their own regulations in addition to the federal ones, making this scenario even more complicated.

 European Union

-The EU published a regulation on cryptocurrencies, with a large part specifically focusing on stablecoins.
-With the title of “Markets in Crypto-Assets Regulation (MiCA),” the document states that stablecoins, while similar to traditional investments, can generate more annual interest by lending on decentralized platforms.
+The E.U. published a regulation on cryptocurrencies, with a large part specifically focusing on stablecoins.
+Titled “Markets in Crypto-Assets Regulation (MiCA),” the document states that stablecoins, while similar to traditional investments, can generate more annual interest by lending on decentralized platforms.

-Because of this, the new stablecoin regulation requires that stablecoins register with regulatory groups for anyone to legally trade them.
+Because of this, the new stablecoin regulation requires that stablecoins register with regulatory groups so that anyone can trade them legally.
 This could also affect stablecoin lending interest rates, with details stating it might prevent earning interest on stablecoins altogether.

-The implementation of so many regulations will likely put off many stablecoin issuers, ensuring they’ll never take a place in the EU economy.
+The implementation of so many regulations will likely put off many stablecoin issuers, ensuring they’ll never become a part of the E.U. economy.

 Some analysts suggest that these regulations came into effect shortly after Facebook’s Libra announcement.
 Libra scared various regulators around the world, forcing their hand and having them rush out stablecoin regulation that attacks the digital assets rather than works with them.
 Time will tell whether this will last or not.